 - SEE SOME KID-FRIENDLY THEATER — Depending upon the time of year, kid-friendly theater is in abundance in the Berkshires be it at Pittfield’s Barrington Stage Company or The Colonial, Berkshire Theater’s Group Stockbridge campus, Mill City Productions in North Adams or the Mac Haydn Theater in Chatham, N.Y.

 - GO OUT AND EAT — Rainy days (for those not working) provide the perfect opportunity to sample the local fare at any number of delectable restaurants throughout the county with your kids, and taking advantage of lower lunchtime prices is a bonus.
 You get much of the same fare at lower prices.
-Some favorites: Baba Louie’s with locations in Pittsfield and Great Barrington; Spice Dragon in Pittsfield; Coyote Flaco and Water Street Grill in Williamstown.
+Some favorites: Baba Louie’s with in Great Barrington; Spice Dragon in Pittsfield; Coyote Flaco and Water Street Grill in Williamstown.
 Tell us some of your favorite family restaurants in the Berkshires in the comment section below.

 Have fun and stay dry!